nickdowse/RailsMagicRenamer/README.md

 To install:
     `gem install rails_magic_renamer`

+If you encounter an error installing the gem, as ruby-filemagic does not install, then follow the instructions in this Stack Overflow question to install it: http://stackoverflow.com/questions/15577171/missing-library-while-installing-ruby-filemagic-gem-on-linux

 Before use, make sure you cd to the root of your rails project.

 To rename an object open up `rails console` and run: